Water Management and Conservation Plan

 - Is a blueprint for the long-term use, sustainability, and development of the City’s water supply.

-To view the Plan please see the attachment below.
-Final Draft Water Management and Conservation Plan
+To view the Plan please see the attachments.

 Water Curtailment Plan

 The City of Lake Oswego takes seriously it's commitment to ensure a supply of water adequate to meet the needs of its citizens for consumption, recreation, public health purposes, sanitation and fire protection.
-To view the plan please see the attachment below.
+View the Water Curtailment Plan for more information.